ds4se/chapters/ermurph/survey-chapter.md

 ### Stage 2: Interviews

-The interview is one process through which the researcher gains information about their topic.
+The interview is one process through which we can gain information about software engineering.
 We've found a successful approach is to ask participants to share specific stories that relate to a particular topic.
 Often, participants will tell these in the form of "war stories," which describe particularly challenging situations and how they overcame them.

 Think of these interviews as incredible sources of knowledge.
 Like the songs of the Sirens, these 30-45 minute interview sessions provide us with rich stories, told directly through the voices of those who experienced them.